codecypher/LearnAI/Level-0/swe/peopleware.md

 > Uniqueness is what makes project chemistry vital and effective.
 It is something to be cultivated.

-## Chapter 3
+## 3 Vienna Waits for You

 Spanish vs English Management Theory

-_Productivity_ ought to mean achieving more in an hour of pay, but all too often it has come to mean extracting more for an hour of pay (unpaid overtime).
+_Productivity_ should mean achieving more in an hour of pay, but all too often it has come to mean extracting more for an hour of pay (unpaid overtime).

 > Overtime for salaried workers is a figment of the naive manager's imagination.

-> Noone can consistently work more than forty hours with the level of intensity required for creative work.
+Noone can consistently work more than forty hours with the level of intensity required for creative work.

-> You need to take turnover into account when you set out to attain higher productivity.
+You need to take turnover into account when you decide to attain higher productivity.

 Most organizations cannot tell you what replacement of an experienced worker costs.

-> Productivity has to be defined as benefit / cost.
+Productivity has to be defined as benefit / cost.

 > People under time pressure do not work better; they just work faster.

-> To work faster, they have to sacrifice the quaility of the product and their own job satisfaction.
+To work faster, they have to sacrifice the quaility of the product and their own job satisfaction.

-## Chapter 4
+## 4 Quality—If Time Permits

 We all tend to tie our self-esteem strongly to the _quality_ of the product we produce -- not the quantity.

-Managers jeopardize product quality by setting **unreachable deadline**.
+Managers jeopardize product quality by setting **unreachable deadlines**.

 To pressure people into delivering a product that does not measure up to their own quality standards is a mistake.

 > Quality (far beyond that required by the end user) is a means to higher productivity.

-## Chapter 5
+## 5 Parkinson’s Law Revisited

-**Parkinson's Law:** Work expands to fill the time alloted for it.
+**Parkinson's Law:** Work expands to fill the time allotted for it.

 Bureaucracies give little job satisfaction to their workers.